Setting up the support widget

 • customPrompt

-String — defaults to 'Hi, how can we help?'
+String — defaults to 'Hi, how can we help?' or Object (for multi language support)

 When the user creates a new conversation, you can choose which custom message prompt it displays.
 For instance, we recommend something like "We are happy to help!
 Reporting a bug?
 Please consider recording reproduction steps using https://jam.dev - it helps us a ton!".